StreetMesh/Experience/Essays/Jacking-In.md

 "Yay.
 More onboarding.
 Eye-roll."

 So now I'm standing in the living room, and my Quest has booted up.
-I'm going to go to the App Store
+I'm going to open the Store app, and download the StreetMesh Browser.
+It's free!

+Tim said that when I run Browser, it will ask me to type in a website address, just like a web browser would.
+And sure enough, there it is.
+Now I'll enter "streetmesh.com" and hit the go button.